01-edu/public/docs/principles.md

 -   It is better to make them aware of their situation than to try to stop them
 -   A student's motivation is very much influenced by his or her environment
     -   An environment with limitations will limit the spectrum of things that stimulate the student's curiosity
+-   A focus will made on increasing student's empowerement in order to make them feel accountable for their own actions.
+If the student cheats, he has to understand that he is only hindering his own progress.